rnabioco/clustifyr/README.md

-4.  **How many variable genes should I provide?** While this of course greatly depends on the datasets in question, we generally have good results with \~500 variable genes.
+4.  **How many variable genes should I provide?** While this of course greatly depends on the datasets in question, we generally have good results with \~500-1000 variable genes.
 This is why we recommend running `M3Drop` for this step.
 It should be noted that Seurat V3 onwards automatically stores 2000 by default, which may be too many (if the result correlation matrix shows high and similar values for too many cell types).
+Currently, by default `clustify` on Seurat objects will use top 1000 genes.

 5.  **I have “CLASH” in many of my final calls, why is that?** “CLASH” indicates ties in the correlation values.
 In practice, this should